 If you know me at all, you’ll know that I was keenly awaiting the arrival of this movie.
 The vociferous feminist in me couldn’t wait to devour what seemed from the promos like an out and out ode to Indian women and the oft underplayed concept of sexuality.
-I will go as far as to say that I’m glad Sir Nihalani (a Sindhi I’m buy prednisone 5mg online not proud of) as usual tried to play dirty with his censor board antics.
+I will go as far as to say that I’m glad Sir Nihalani (a Sindhi I’m buy gabapentin online canada not proud of) as usual tried to play dirty with his censor board antics.
 I think it helped create a buzz and there was an increased excitement amongst people to watch the movie – as an act of rebellion if nothing else.
 For this, I’m super grateful.

 I caught the movie in a theatre last night and here are my unfiltered thoughts:

 1. Ratna Pathak Shah is the biggest talent the Film Industry has ever seen.
 The woman is so convincing in her nuanced role as Buaji that you literally forget it’s a movie character.
 Funny I should say that since I’m obsessed with her character of Mrs Maya Sarabhai which is such a far cry from the role she essayed here.